sdiazpa/DATA-550_final-project/README.md

     -   Clear the contents of any (residual) already made products using `‘make clean’`

     -   After all items are cleared from the ‘Tables’ and ‘Figures’ folders, use `‘make’` to complete the final report, titled ‘Final-project.html’.
+It will be available in the main project directory.

 ------------------------------------------------------------------------